 Allergies can contribute to inflammation in the anal glands, causing swelling and irritation that makes it more difficult for anal glands to function properly.
-Adding dietary fiber to an allergic dog’s diet can help relieve inflammation thanks to a transformation that happens in the large intestine during digestion.
+Adding dietary fiber to an allergic dog’s diet can help relieve inflammation thanks to a transformation that happens in the large intestine when food passes through.
 Natural fermentation in the colon turns fiber into short-chain fatty acids, which have anti-inflammatory effects on the gut and the body.

 How does fiber help with anal glands?

 When it comes to the best dog food for anal gland issues, it’s clear high-fiber options are preferred.
-Fiber promotes better overall digestion, which supports healthy anal gland function––and can help put a stop to your dog’s scooting!
+Fiber promotes better overall gut health, which supports healthy anal gland function––and can help put a stop to your dog’s scooting!

 Let’s recap the big benefits of adding boosting fiber in a dog’s diet: